basp/linie/src/Genie/README.md

 * There is a way to fiddle with generics in order to get good performance see [Arithmetic in generic code](http://core.loyc.net/math/maths) but that has the huge drawback of introducing an extra `M` type argument that client code has to deal with.
 This basically means that the client is responsible for explicitly specifying another class that deals with the actual implementation.
 This might not sound like a huge burden but in practice it often is.
 The whole point of using a generic math library is that you do not have to worry about this.
 * An alternative (and still performant) way is to compile all the necessary math **statically** when the application starts.
 This way, the IL is exposed before we actually hit runtime and the .NET VM will hopefully do a good job of optimizing it.
 Next our application will run with all the delegates it needs already compiled and available but we do incur the cost of calling through those delegates for all the math operations we need.

 This cost is significant since our target use case will be calling these methods millions of times.
 However, some preliminary benchmarks have shown that expected performance is in the same order of magnitude.
 When we take `Linie` performance as a reference, the `Genie` performance on matrix inversion (a demanding operation) is about `0.09` times slower when benchmarked in a tight loop of a million iterations (`29.19` and `32` seconds for `Linie` and `Genie` respectively on my machine measured in [LINQPad](https://www.linqpad.net/)).
+This compared `Linie.Matrix4x4` (which uses `double`) to the `Genie.Matrix4x4<double>` generic implementation.
+On my 64 bit machine, using a `Genie.Matrix4x4<float>` is a little bit slower (33s) but still well within the same order.

-For Genie we haven taken the second approach for now because it is not clear how much of an actual cost we will incur during real usage scenarios.
+> For Genie we haven taken the second approach for now because it is not clear how much of an actual cost we will incur during real usage scenarios.
 It's not unlikely we will support the first approach (using a redirection type) at some point.

+Note that `float` and `double` yield mostly the same results compared to `Linie` so for those use cases it is pretty safe to use either one of them.
+However, when you use a custom type for `T` in `Genie` then you need to be careful about the performance of this `T` implementation.
+For example, when we run the same benchmark with `DoubleDouble` we get different results.

 ## example
 We can do math with `float`: